4b11b4/notes/elec/pcb.md

 2. Re-place all blocks which were replicated.
    * Remember to place __with__ the flow of routing.
 3. Rinse and repeat.

+## DRC
+1. Satisfy the DRC complaints about component keepouts, etc.

+## Freeroute
+1. See [freeroute.md] for how to setup freeroute.